Your car's turbo system - assuming it has one - boosts power and acceleration on the road.

 Some turbocharged vehicles are fitted with a boost gauge, which lets you know how much boost your turbo is producing.

-It is also possible to fit a boost gauge to your car if you desired, or you can simply purchase a vacuum/pressure gauge in order to check your turbo boost pressure.
+It is also possible to fit a boost gauge to your car if you desire, or you can simply purchase a vacuum/pressure gauge in order to check your turbo boost pressure.

 If you find that your gauge isn’t moving up as much as it used to, this could be a warning sign that your turbo charge is not working as well as it should.